CrossFit Website Redesign

-— All personas: access the Workout of the Day (WOD) and media content
+— All Personas: To access the Workout of the Day (WOD) and CrossFit media content

-— Beginners: sign up for a CrossFit class
+— Beginners: To sign up for a CrossFit class

-— Members: continue on their path to fitness
+— Members: To continue advancing on their path to fitness

-— Coaches: acquire Level 1-2 training and certifications
+— Coaches: To acquire Level 1-2 training and certification

-— Affiliates: feel supported by CrossFit Inc. policies and principles
+— Affiliates: To feel supported by CrossFit Inc. policies and principles

 "While CrossFit challenges the world’s fittest, the program is designed for universal scalability, making it the perfect application for any committed individual, regardless of experience.
 We scale load and intensity; we don’t change the program.
 The needs of Olympic athletes and our grandparents differ by degree, not kind."